edwinb/Idris2-boot/docs/tutorial/theorems.rst

     parity : (n:Nat) -> Parity n

-However, we didn't provide a definition for ``parity``.
-We might expect it to look something like the following:
+We provided a definition for ``parity``, but without explanation.
+We might hope that it would look something like the following:

 .. code-block:: idris